-The present report is published in accordance to the law on the insurance sector of 7 December 2015.
+The present report is published in accordance with the law on the insurance sector of 7 December 2015.
 This law introduced a new Supervisory framework (referred to as Solvency II) with effective date on 1 January 2016.

-Over 2022, elipsLife continued to develop its key business lines in the area of Employee Benefits with a gross written premium of CHF 750 million and a net profit during the year of CHF 72.9 million.
+Over 2023, elipsLife continued to develop its key business lines in the area of Employee Benefits with a gross written premium of CHF 871 million and a net profit during the year of CHF 27.5 million.
 Details on the business performance can be found in section A of this report.